 “Here’s Jill.
 I’m Phil.”

 “Williams.”
-Jill said, smiling, happy to replay an old quip.
+Jill said, smiling, happy to re-air an old laugh-getter.

-And then, with a “Have fun!”, and a “You look out for yourselves, though,” they stuck to their plans, the Williamses taking off, Petra and Tom squinting into wind, at a thunderclap, chancing it as far as the dip below the tree roots.
+And then, with a “Have fun!”, and a “You look out for yourselves, now,” they stuck to their plans, the Williamses taking off.
+Petra and Tom squinted into the wind; chancing it, at a thunderclap, as far as a dip below the tree roots.

 “You really want to?
 I wonder if it’s safe enough.”

-“No. I mean I don’t care.
-So if we stop at a restaurant, whatever town we come to, and we spot the Williamses…”
+“No… I mean I don’t care.
+If we stop at a restaurant, whatever town we come to, and we spot the Williamses…”

 “What?
 You think they’ll say, it’s those people, damn it?”

 This was a definite dodge.
-She was happy, it was easy to like Tom…she trusted him, felt safe riding through the middle of nowhere with him.
-But his being here was becoming conspicuously odd.
+She was happy, it was easy to like Tom…she trusted him, felt no fear riding through the middle of nowhere with him.
+But his being here was becoming unignorably odd.